crs-org/.github/profile/README.md

 ## Who are we?

-> Our team of expert R&D specialists develops cutting-edge automatic speech recognition (ASR) solutions specifically designed for the challenges of telephony.
+Our team of expert R&D specialists develops cutting-edge automatic speech recognition (ASR) solutions specifically designed for the **challenges of telephony**.

 ## What we do?